Karuna2020/open-data/guides/social-media-outreach.md

 ## Funds raised

 Create a video using the Canva template to share on FB and Insta, to communicate the impact of funds raised so far

+## Distribution updates

+Every time we do a new on-ground material distribution, we publish an update on our website and posts across social media.

+### How to design

+Use the Photoshop template available on the shared Google Drive ([download PSD](https://drive.google.com/open?id=1NJwIq8_Yb5I_AqnSg3yBXuzm86VpQ2mK)) and edit is as follows:

+1. Replace the lowest layer with the background image with the best-looking distribution photo
+2. Change the colors of the two overlay layers with a unique color, ideally one that hasn't been posted recently
+3. Update the title and subtitle text on the post
+4. Export a 1024px square PNG by selecting "File" → "Save to Web"
+5. Optionally, create another 1024px canvas and make a collage of other photos

+#### How to post

+1. Log in to Instagram using the shared credentials in the "Tech & Marketing" group
+2. Select the post, ideally with one "cover" image and other normal photos
+3. Don't apply any additional filters, use the "Normal" mode since posts are pre-designed
+4. Add a caption and hashtags (use previous posts and inspiration)
+5. Add the distribution location to the post by selecting "Add Location" (not applicable to non-distribution posts)
+6. Under "Post to Other Accounts", select "Facebook", making sure no other option is selected
+7. Click on "Post"

+## Social media posting system

+We have systems set in place that cross-post to different social media services.
+The source of truth for posts is the Instagram profile [@karuna2020_org](https://www.instagram.com/karuna2020_org/).
+Therefore, we only need to post on Instagram and other places like Twitter and Facebook with auto-populate using the following workflows:

+- Facebook: Instagram's native integration with Facebook helps us cross-post
+- Twitter: [tweet.photo](https://tweet.photo) is a service that picks up Instagram photos and cross-posts them on Twitter, using native photo uploads and keeping the caption and hashtags; Instagram's native Twitter integration doesn't post photos, only links to the Instagram post
+- Twitter and Facebook: [IFTTT](https://ifttt.com) also periodically checks the update [RSS feed](https://karuna2020.org/feed.xml) and posts new update article links in both Twitter and Facebook

+### Why is Instagram the source of truth?

+We've explored services like Buffer that let you schedule and cross-post, but they are unaffordable for our use case; we would rather spend the money on ration and distribution.
+Furthermore, Instagram does not have an easy-to-use API to post, so we need to manually post.
+Lastly, Facebook and Instagram have a pretty nice native integration for cross-posting.